NSU Prinz: NSU Sport Prinz

 The Sport Prinz was a 2-seater sports coupe variant.
 It was designed by Franco Scaglione at Bertone studios in Turin.
 20,831 were manufactured between 1958 and 1968.
 The first 250 bodies were built by Bertone in Turin.
 The rest were built in Heilbronn at Karrosseriewerke Drauz which was later bought by NSU.

 The Sport Prinz was initially powered by the 583 cc Prinz 50 straight-twin engine but a maximum speed of 160 km/h was nevertheless claimed.
 From late 1962 a 598 cc engine was fitted.

 The NSU Spider was a Wankel rotary powered two-seater roadster based on the Sport Prinz platform.

 NSU Prinz 4

 One of the revelations of the Frankfurt Motor Show in September 1961, the Prinz 4 replaced the original Prinz.
 Its new body closely resembled the then fashionable Chevrolet Corvair, but was of course much smaller.
 Like the original Prinz, it was powered by a two-cylinder air-cooled engine in the rear.
 The Prinz 4 was much improved and continued to be a well-engineered car, like its predecessors.
-The engine carried on the tradition of eccentric rod driven camshaft inherited from NSU motorcycle engines and had a dynastart (combined starter/generator) built into the crankcase.
+The engine carried on the NSU tradition of an eccentric rod-driven camshaft inherited from their motorcycle engines, and had a dynastart (combined starter/generator) built into the crankcase.
 The dynastart also works as a flywheel of the engine.
-Later four-cylinder engines adopted the more conventional (pre-engaged) separate starter motor and alternator.
+Later, four-cylinder engines adopted the more conventional (pre-engaged) separate starter motor and alternator.